nypublicradio/capacitor-poc-basic/README.md

 follow the steps

+## Test the notification
-To `Send test message`, got to step 1 (Notification) and click on the button on the right.
+To send test message, go to step 1 (Notification) and click on the button on the right.

 You need to add a FCM registration token.
 This token is populated in the input filed that we added in the code above.
-Copy the token and paste it in the input field, then press the PLUS icon to add it.
+Copy the token and paste it in the notification input field, then press the PLUS icon on the right to add it.

 Then, click on the `Test` button.
 Your device should get the nortification, it can take a few seconds sometimes.